scylladb/scylladb/docs/cql/functions.rst

 * For Lua functions, the ``LANGUAGE`` is ``lua`` and the body is a string literal containing the Lua script.

 * For Wasm functions, the ``LANGUAGE`` is ``wasm`` and the body is a string literal containing a WebAssembly module in WebAssembly text format, which exports a function with the same name as specified in the ``CREATE FUNCTION`` statement.
-More details on generating the Wasm modules can be found `here </cql/wasm>`_.
+More details on generating the Wasm modules can be found :doc:`here </cql/wasm>`.

 If the function code contains single quotes, they must be escaped by doubling them, for example::